rrivera1849/STEB/README.md

 The `download_datasets.sh` script invokes Python tools (`gdown`, etc.) declared in `requirements.txt`, so the venv must be active when running it.
 Use `--purge` to force a clean re-download.

 To download to a non-default location, pass the target directory as an argument.
-You then need to tell STEB where to look — either via the `STEB_RAW_DATASETS_DIR` environment variable or via `config.ini` (see [Configuration](#configuration)):
+You then need to tell STEB where to look, either via the `STEB_RAW_DATASETS_DIR` environment variable or via `config.ini` (see [Configuration](#configuration)):

 ```bash
 ./download_datasets.sh /path/to/raw_datasets
 export STEB_RAW_DATASETS_DIR=/path/to/raw_datasets
 ```

-Some datasets require licenses or subscriptions (e.g., LDC's Fisher corpus for speech transcripts) and have separate instructions in the [documentation](https://rrivera1849.github.io/STEB/).

 ## Quick Start